India putting up well-planned fight against coronavirus: Amit Shah

 The BJP leader asked people to take necessary precautions until a vaccine is found.

-"Coronavirus is an unprecedented challenge for us.
-But we are fighting against it in a well-planned manner under the leadership of Prime Minister Narendra Modi and the entire world has recognised our efforts," he said.
+"Coronavirus is an unprecedented challenge for us and for the entire mankind.
+But we are fighting against it in a well-planned manner under the leadership of Prime Minister Narendra Modi and the whole world has recognised our efforts," he said.

 Shah, a Lok Sabha member from Gandhinagar inaugurated or performed ground-breaking ceremony for various projects worth Rs 134 crore in the constituency via video-conferencing.